tsusanto/gt/_posts/2025-09-24-braised-chicken-potatoes.md

   <figcaption>Mini Pickleball Tournament at our Club</figcaption>
 </figure>

 We took G's mom to shop at Costco today.
-We then went to buy lunch at a chinese bakery/dim sum to go place.
-It was so sweet of his mom to pay for all the yummy goodies we bought, it made me feel like a kid in a good way.
+We then went to buy lunch at a chinese bakery/dim sum to go place and had fun choosing and pointing and stuff to the counter lady.
+His mom then paid for all the yummy goodies we chose, it suddenly made me feel like a kid again in a good way when my parents used to pay for things when I was a kid.

 <figure>
   <a href="#"><img src="{{ '/images/dim-sum-togo.jpg' | absolute_url }}" alt=""></a>